 Know the Safety Tips

-No matter what exercise you do, be aware of your limitations.
-If the exercise or activity hurts, then stop!
-If you feel dizzy or have discomfort in your chest, arms, or throat, stop.
-Also, go slower on hot and humid days or exercise in an air-conditioned facility.
+Be aware of your limitations!
+When an exercise or activity hurts, stop!
+If you experience dizziness or discomfort in your chest, arms, or throat -- stop!
+Be realistic!
+Go slower on hot and humid days or exercise in an air-conditioned facility.

 See Your Doctor Regularly

-Getting your doctor's approval before starting a fitness program is important if you are sedentary, overweight, or have a high risk of coronary heart disease or other chronic health problem.
-It's important to have your blood pressure measured by a health care professional, who can advise you as to how often to have it rechecked.
-Don't wait for unreliable signs such as headaches, a red face, or stress to tell you your blood pressure is too high.
+When you have been sedentary, overweight, or have a high risk of coronary heart disease or other chronic health problem, you must have your doctor's approval before starting a fitness program.
+Have your blood pressure measured by a health care professional.
+They can advise you as to how often to have it rechecked.

 Beyond Exercise: The DASH Diet

 The DASH diet (Dietary Approaches to Stop Hypertension) has been shown to lower systolic blood pressure (the top number in a blood pressure reading).
 Studies have shown a DASH diet can reduce systolic blood pressure by as much as 14 points.
 The DASH diet is rich in fruits, vegetables, and low-fat dairy products and is 2,000 calories a day.
 DASH is also low in saturated fat, cholesterol, and total fat.

 If you are overweight, losing as few as 10 pounds can help you reduce or prevent high blood pressure.
 Weight loss results from taking in fewer calories than you use each day.
 See your doctor or a registered dietitian about how many calories you need daily for weight loss.
 Increase your exercise to burn even more calories!